ibm-cloud-docs/discovery-data/query-results.md

 {{site.data.keyword.discoveryshort}} uses sentence boundary detection to pick a passage that includes a full sentence.
 It searches for passages that have an approximate length of 200 characters, then looks at chunks of content that are twice that length to find passages that contain full sentences.
 Sentence boundary detection works for all supported languages and uses language-specific logic.

-For all project types except Conversational Search, you can change how the passages are displayed in the search results from the **Customize display > Search results** page.
+For all project types except *Conversational Search*, you can change how the passages are displayed in the search results from the **Customize display > Search results** page.
 For example, you can configure the number of passages that are shown per document and the maximum character size per passage.